The details

 -

-Today is all about easing into the rhythm of the Andes while soaking in the rich history and energy of Cusco.
 After a leisurely breakfast, we’ll spend the day exploring the city’s vibrant streets, ancient ruins, and lively markets.
 Expect a perfect mix of light activity and rest to help your body continue adjusting to the high altitude.

 We’ll take a short acclimatization hike to the iconic fortress of Sacsayhuamán where you'll get sweeping views of the red-roofed city nestled in the mountains.
-Along the way, you’ll pass colorful alpaca wool stalls, cobblestone alleyways, and colonial buildings built atop ancient Inca foundations.

 Accommodation: Hotel